Mahabub-csfs/projects-docs/docs/edulab/overview.md

 PHP platform based on Laravel Framework 11.x

-Created: 10 August 2024
+Created: 16 December 2024

-By: CodexShaper
+By: <a href="https://codexshaper.com" title="CodexShaper">CodexShaper</a>

-Email: support@codexshaper.com
+Email: codexshaper@gmail.com

 ---

 ---

-Thank you for purchasing EduLab.
-If you have any questions that are beyond the scope of this help file, please feel free to email via my user page contact form here for quickly support.
+Thank you for purchasing EduLab LMS.
+If you have any questions that are beyond the scope of this help file, please feel free to email us for quickly support.
 Thank you so much!

 ---

-## Who is EduLab for
+## Who is EduLab LMS for

 ---

-EduLab is the best solution for any course-based online educational platform.
-EduLab can fit with any educational institute like school, college, university, training institute, yoga, cooking, painting, you just name it.
-EduLab is beneficial for:
+EduLab LMS is the best solution for any course-based online educational platform.
+EduLab LMS can fit with any educational institute like school, college, university, training institute, yoga, cooking, painting, you just name it.
+EduLab LMS is beneficial for:

 ---

 - Students: The student or newly recruited employee who wants to enrich their knowledge and skills.
 - Instructors: Who wants to crate and sell the course in their expertise subjects.
+- Organization: The authority who operates the application creates instructor and courses.
 - Admin: The authority who operates the application creates and earns revenue, manages the user's panel, etc.
-- Organization: The authority who operates the application creates instructor and courses.

-## Admin Dashboard
+## Admin Portal / Dashboard

 Backend URL: [(domain)/login]

 ```
 Username: admin@gmail.com
 Password: 123456
 ```

-## Organization Dashboard
+## Organization Portal / Dashboard

 Backend URL:[(domain)/login]